 - Open the cloth and the thickened yogurt (hung curd/chakka) is ready.

-- Warm the milk for few seconds in the microwave and add kesar to it.
-Mix and allow it to stand for 10 -15 mins.
-Mix well and there you have your yellow color saffron infused milk.
+- Warm the milk for 10-15 seconds in the microwave and add kesar to it.
+Mix and allow it to stand for 10 -15 minutes.
+Mix well, and saffron milk is ready.

 - Transfer to the serving bowl and garnish with pistachios and sprinkle some more saffron on top (optional).